FreeFileSync Open Source File Synchronization

 FileTimeTolerance:

-By default file modification times are allowed to have a 2 second difference while still being considered equal.
+By default, file modification times are allowed a 2-second difference and still considered equal.
 This is required by FAT/FAT32 file systems which store file times only with a 2-second precision.

 RunWithBackgroundPriority:

-While synchronization is running, other applications that are accessing the same data locations may experience a noticeable slowdown.
-Enable this setting to lower FreeFileSync's resource consumption at the cost of a slower synchronization speed.
+When synchronization is running, other applications accessing the same data locations may experience noticeable slowdowns.
+Enable this setting to lower FreeFileSync's file access priority at the cost of a slower synchronization speed.

 LockDirectoriesDuringSync:

-In order to prevent multiple synchronization tasks from reading and writing the same files, FreeFileSync instances are serialized with lock files (sync.ffs_lock).
-The lock files are only recognized by FreeFileSync and make sure that at most, a single synchronization is running against a certain folder at a time while other instances are queued to wait.
+To prevent multiple synchronization tasks from reading and writing the same files, FreeFileSync instances are serialized with lock files (sync.ffs_lock).
+The lock files are recognized only by FreeFileSync, ensuring that at most one synchronization runs for a folder at a time, while other instances are queued.
 This ensures that only consistent sets of files are subject to synchronization.
 The primary use case are network synchronization scenarios where multiple users run FreeFileSync concurrently against a shared network folder.

 VerifyCopiedFiles:

-If active, FreeFileSync will binary-compare source and target files after copying and report verification errors.
-Note that this may double file copy times and is no guarantee that data has not already been corrupted prior to copying.
-Additionally, corruption may be hidden by deceptively reading valid data from various buffers in the application and hardware stack:
+When active, FreeFileSync will binary compare source and target files after copying and report verification errors.
+Note that this may double file copy times and does not guarantee that data was not already corrupted before copying.
+Also, corruption may be hidden by reading valid data from various buffers in the application or hardware stack:

 Does the CopyFile function verify that the data reached its final destination successfully?